basnijholt/miflora/README.md

 ```

 This backend should only be used, if your platform is not supported by bluepy.
-Note: gatttool is depracated in many Linux distributions.

 ### pygatt
 If you have a Blue Giga based device that is supported by [pygatt](https://github.com/peplin/pygatt), you have to